 In April 2012, the Depositary commenced the sale of the ordinary shares underlying the ADSs on the ESM.
 Because of the limited liquidity in the ordinary shares on the ESM this disposal process has extended over a significant period and is continuing.
-While at 31 December 2013, 26,513,561 ADSs were still outstanding, as a result of the ongoing sale process each ADS is now backed by approximately 3.5 ordinary shares and a cash amount which has been accumulated following sales to date completed by the Depositary.
-On completion of the sale of the remaining ordinary shares underlying the ADSs (approximately 93 million) by the Depositary, the outstanding ADSs will be cancelled, cash will be remitted to the ADS holders and AIB will terminate the registration of its securities.
+While at 31 December 2013, 26,513,561 ADSs were still outstanding, as a result of the ongoing sale process each ADS was backed by approximately 3.5 ordinary shares and a cash amount which has been accumulated following sales to date completed by the Depositary.
+At 31 March 2014, each ADS was backed by approximately 2 ordinary shares and a cash amount.
+On completion of the sale of the remaining ordinary shares underlying the ADSs (approximately 49 million at the end of March 2014) by the Depositary, the outstanding ADSs will be cancelled, cash will be remitted to the ADS holders and AIB will terminate the registration of its securities.